langchain-ai/langgraph/docs/docs/concepts/memory.md

 ### Editing message lists

-Chat models accept context using [messages](https://python.langchain.com/docs/concepts/#messages).
-Messages transmit both developer or application-provided instructions (e.g., a system message) and user-provided instructions (e.g., human messages) all while recording the trajectory of the conversation or interaction.
-In chat applications, messages often alternate between human inputs and model responses, accumulating as a list over time.
+Chat models accept context using [messages](https://python.langchain.com/docs/concepts/#messages), which include developer provided instructions (a system message) and user inputs (human messages).
+In chat applications, messages alternate between human inputs and model responses, resulting in a list of messages that grows longer over time.
 Because context windows are limited and token-rich message lists can be costly, many applications can benefit from using techniques to manually remove or forget stale information.

 ![](img/memory/filter.png)